zeintaha/zeintaha.github.io/_posts/2019-03-04-GMD1_SecondAssignment_week10_ AnimatingCharacter.md

 ---
 layout: post
-title: "Game Development1 1st assignment week8 BasicKnowledge"
+title: "Game Development1 2nd assignment week10 AnimatingCharacter"
-date: 2019-02-21
+date: 2019-03-04
 ---

 In week 8, we started implementing the game even more.